Household Hazardous Waste Disposal

-Fluorescent bulbs (compact fluorescent lightbulbs or CFL's) and fluorescent tubes cannot be placed in your garbage for disposal.
-CFC's and fluorescent tubes are banned from going into landfills because they contain a significant amount of mercury.
+Fluorescent bulbs (compact fluorescent light bulbs or CFL's) and fluorescent tubes cannot be placed in your garbage for disposal.
+CFL's and fluorescent tubes are banned from going into landfills because they contain a significant amount of mercury.
 Here are ways that you can properly recycle your fluorescent tubes and CFL's:

 - Go to www.hhw.org and click on the "Fluorescent Bulb Drop-Off Locations" site for a list of local retailers that will accept fluorescent tubes and/or CFL's for free during open business hours.

 - Call (408) 299-7300 to make an appointment to attend a Santa Clara County Household Drop-Off event to recycle fluorescent tubes and CFL's, as well as other household hazardous waste.